nick-shaw/orion-docs/ORION-CONVERT User Manual V2.0.md

 This is the peak luminance (referred to as L<sub>w</sub> in ITU-R BT.2100) in nits of the 'virtual HLG display' used in conversion calculations.
 This is normally left at the default value of 1000.

 The principal effect of this setting is to control the gamma of the HLG OOTF as defined in ITU-R BT.2100.
 In PQ conversions this value also controls how much of the 10,000 nit range which can be represented by PQ will be mapped to the destination format.
-In PQ conversions, when this value is altered, the PQ ***Knee*** and reference point will also change to reflect this.
+In PQ conversions, when this value is altered, the PQ ***Knee*** and ***Ref*** point will also change to reflect this.

 > Note: This value is not used in scene-light conversions.